 - Holding U.S. securities in a Canadian corporation.
-U.S. investments owned by a Canadian corporation are not generally subject to U.S. estate tax. - Investing in Canadian mutual funds that invest in U.S. securities. - Transferring U.S. property to a surviving spouse through a Qualifying Domestic Trust (QDOT) to defer the payment of U.S. estate tax until the death of the second spouse.
-In order for the Trust to qualify, an individual who is a citizen of the United States or a U.S. corporation must serve as one of the trustees of the ODOT. - Using 'criss-cross' spousal Trusts in the Wills to access the marital credit on the first death and reduce the value of U.S. assets and worldwide assets of the surviving spouse. - An outright gift of U.S. stocks to family members will reduce the taxable estate if made before death.
-There is no U.S. gift tax imposed on the gift of stock of a U.S. corporation from a non-U.S. person.

-- Obtaining life insurance in an amount sufficient to cover the U.S. estate tax.
-Life insurance proceeds are not subject to U.S. estate tax (although the proceeds are included in valuing the worldwide estate). - Making an in-kind donation of U.S. assets to a qualifying U.S. charity.
+U.S. investments owned by a Canadian corporation are not generally subject to U.S. estate tax. - Investing in Canadian mutual funds that invest in U.S. securities. - Transferring U.S. property to a surviving spouse through a qualifying domestic trust to defer the payment of U.S. estate tax until the death of the second spouse.
+In order for the trust to qualify, an individual citizen of the United States or a U.S. corporation must serve as one of the trustees of the qualified domestic trust. - Using criss-cross spousal trusts in the Wills to access the marital credit on the first death and reduce the value of U.S. assets and worldwide assets of the surviving spouse. - An outright gift of U.S. stocks to family members will reduce the taxable estate if made before death.
+There is no U.S. gift tax imposed on the gift of stock of a U.S. corporation. - Obtaining life insurance in an amount sufficient to cover the U.S. estate tax.
+Life insurance proceeds are not subject to U.S. estate tax (although the proceeds are included in valuing the worldwide estate). - Donation in kind of U.S. assets to a qualifying U.S. charity.

 A popular strategy to reduce Canadian probate costs is for spouses to hold assets in joint ownership with rights of survivorship.
-However, this is not an effective strategy to reduce U.S. estate tax because when a co-owner of a joint account dies, the U.S. deems that person to own 100% of the account unless contributions by the surviving owner can be proven.
+This is not an effective strategy to reduce U.S. estate tax because when a co-owner of a joint account dies, the U.S. deems that person to own 100% of the account unless contributions by the surviving owner can be proven.

-For more information on U.S. estate tax, please ask your BMO financial professional for a copy of our publication entitled U.S. Estate Tax for Canadians.
+For more information on U.S. estate tax, please ask your BMO Nesbitt Burns Investment Advisor for a copy of our publication entitled U.S. Estate Tax for Canadians.